National Register of Historic Places

 - Eligible to apply for tax credits or incentives.

 - No standards are imposed on maintenance or improvements by local authorities except for standard city building codes.

 - No permission is required for any alteration apart from standard Baltimore City Building and Construction laws.

-- Owners use or sale of property not limited.
+- Owners' use or sale of the property is not limited.

-- No permission needed to demolish a property that is privately owned.
+- No permission is needed to demolish a property that is privately owned.